bodgit/sevenzip/README.md

 pkg: github.com/bodgit/sevenzip
 cpu: Intel(R) Core(TM) i9-8950HK CPU @ 2.90GHz
 BenchmarkNaiveReader
-BenchmarkNaiveReader-12        	       2	33883477004 ns/op
+BenchmarkNaiveReader-12                  	       2	31077542628 ns/op
 BenchmarkOptimisedReader
-BenchmarkOptimisedReader-12    	     402	 180606463 ns/op
+BenchmarkOptimisedReader-12              	     434	 164854747 ns/op
+BenchmarkNaiveParallelReader
+BenchmarkNaiveParallelReader-12          	     240	 361869339 ns/op
+BenchmarkNaiveSingleParallelReader
+BenchmarkNaiveSingleParallelReader-12    	     412	 171027895 ns/op
+BenchmarkParallelReader
+BenchmarkParallelReader-12               	     636	 112551812 ns/op
 PASS
-ok  	github.com/bodgit/sevenzip	191.827s
+ok  	github.com/bodgit/sevenzip	472.251s
 ```
-The archive used here is just the reference LZMA SDK archive, which is only 1 MiB in size but does contain 630+ files.
+The archive used here is just the reference LZMA SDK archive, which is only 1 MiB in size but does contain 630+ files split across three compression streams.
-The only difference between the two benchmarks is the above change to call `rc.Close()` between files so the stream reuse optimisation takes effect.
+The only difference between BenchmarkNaiveReader and the rest is the lack of a call to `rc.Close()` between files so the stream reuse optimisation doesn't take effect.

+Don't try and blindly throw goroutines at the problem either as this can also undo the optimisation; a naive implementation that uses a pool of multiple goroutines to extract each file ends up being nearly 50% slower, even just using a pool of one goroutine can end up being less efficient.
+The optimal way to employ goroutines is to make use of the `sevenzip.FileHeader.Stream` field; extract files with the same value using the same goroutine.
+This achieves a 50% speed improvement with the LZMA SDK archive, but it very much depends on how many streams there are in the archive.

-Finally, don't try and extract the files in a different order compared to the natural order within the archive as that will also undo the optimisation.
+In general, don't try and extract the files in a different order compared to the natural order within the archive as that will also undo the optimisation.
 The worst scenario would likely be to extract the archive in reverse order.